SimchaTeich/IPv6/MITMv6/README.md

 # 📖 Background Story 📖
 Here you can find the chronological order of our learning process that lead us to implement the MITMv6 attack.

+The learning process is represented as a progressive story, thus it's important to follow the folders' order as shown below.

+So, do you want to know why Eve is trying to run away? 😧

+or perhaps you want to know which dictator are Alice and Bob rebelling against?! 😲

+why is IPv4 sucks?!😨

+and why IPv6 sucks too?!🤯

+Jump into Alice's and Bob's world to find out all the answers by yourself.

+Have fun! ☺️

 # Folders Overview

 ### 📁Bob Story